parviz11/flaskapp/README.md

 # Run model locally with Docker

+`docker-compose -f docker-compose.yml up`

+# Set up

+To begin, go to Azure portal and create a resource group.
+Then create [Service Principal](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash) and Azure Key Vault.
+Next, assign Key Vault Secrets Officer role using Azure RBAC and login with service principal credentials.
+Store your secrets in Azure Key Vault.
+You will need to log in with your Service Principal and retrieve the secrets to further use them in your app's environment configuration.
+This is one of secure ways of working with secrets (e.g., username, password, token etc.).

+ [!IMPORTANT] For CLI commands, refer to [./deploy/azure_setup_serviceprincipal.txt](https://github.com/parviz11/flaskapp/blob/main/deploy/azure_setup_serviceprincipal.txt) file.

+Create `config.env` file and store these parameters in it:

+AZURE_SUBSCRIPTION_ID=<value>
+AZURE_TENANT_ID=<value>
+AZURE_CLIENT_ID=<value>
+AZURE_CLIENT_SECRET=<value>

+You can obtain these values when you create Service Principal.
+Do not store `config.env` file in a public repository.
+Once you have completed setting up resources and configurations you are ready to deploy the app.

 # Deploy single container app on Azure

 # Deploy a multi-container group using Docker Compose